amyschmid/Halophilic_histone_binding/Periodicity_ChIPSeq/README.md

 Input dependencies: genome-wide .fna file, 1-line fasta file containing sequence of all peaks, R code convertseqtobinary_AATTTA.R (all these are uploaded here)

 Library dependencies: pracma_2.3.3 seqinr_4.2-8

+# FT_random_sequences2.Rmd

+Compares the autoregression spectrum generated above (for regions bound  by ChIP-Seq peaks) with the spectrum for random regions.
+This is done by randomly picking n regions of w width from anywhere in the main chromosome (where n = number of ChIP-Seq peaks and w = avg width of each peak).
+Hence, a randomly generated psuedo peak-list has been made.
+The periodicity of dinucleotides within this fake peak list is obtained as above.
+100 such fake peak lists are made, and their periodicity is compared with the known periodicity of the actual peak list (obtained above).

+Input dependencies: generaterndomsequences.R, convertseqtobinary_AATTTA.R, genome .fna file, informataion regarding no of peaks and avg width (inputted within the file)

+Library dependencies: pracma_2.3.3 seqinr_4.2-8